julienherrero/awesome-list/README.md

 - [joaquim-verges/Helium](https://github.com/joaquim-verges/Helium) - Lightweight, Intuitive Framework for Android
 - [karmarama/nearbyPong](https://github.com/karmarama/nearbyPong) - Android game which uses Nearby API to play remotely with other player with no connection
 - [kishandonga/EasyPrefs](https://github.com/kishandonga/EasyPrefs) - EasyPrefs is a wrapper on the android shared preferences, also it will need only one-time initialization and used in the whole project without context, it supports encryption and decryption with extended APIs.
-- [kizitonwose/CalendarView](https://github.com/kizitonwose/CalendarView) - A highly customizable calendar library for Android, powered by RecyclerView.
+- [kizitonwose/Calendar](https://github.com/kizitonwose/Calendar) - A highly customizable calendar view and compose library for Android.
 - [kojofosu/PasswordValidationView](https://github.com/kojofosu/PasswordValidationView) - Android UI component to validate passwords.
 - [kojofosu/Quantitizer](https://github.com/kojofosu/Quantitizer) - :sparkles: A quantity stepper for android projects
 - [kojofosu/SplitButton](https://github.com/kojofosu/SplitButton) -  A dual-function menu button that offers a default action as well as the possibility of choosing a different action by selecting from a set of alternatives.